 This form of immunity can further be differentiated into the following types:

-● Active immunity: As your body gets exposed to different pathogens, it automatically develops immunity cells like B-cells and T-cells.
-The role of these cells is to clear and discard the live germs by creating antibodies, also known as humoral immunity or cell-mediated immunity.
+As your body gets exposed to different pathogens, it automatically develops immunity cells like B-cells and T-cells.
+The role of these cells is to clear and discard live germs by creating antibodies, also known as humoral immunity or cell-mediated immunity.
 Simultaneously, they also trigger the immunological memory versions of these cells that help the body respond to future infections caused by a similar pathogen.
-The active acquired immunity can further be classified into two different types - natural and artificial.
+Active acquired immunity can be further classified into two different types: natural and artificial.

-1. Natural active acquired immunity: This form of active acquired immunity is activated when the body is naturally exposed to pathogens due to infection.
+- Natural active acquired immunity: This form of active acquired immunity is activated when the body is naturally exposed to pathogens due to infection.
 Through exposure, the body automatically produces antibodies that fight off the pathogen.
-At the same time, the memory cells are created that help the body with a more prompt and efficient immune response the next time the same type of pathogen attacks the body.
+At the same time, the memory cells created help the body have a more prompt and efficient immune response the next time the same type of pathogen attacks the body.

-2. Artificial active acquired immunity: Anything that’s not naturally created, is referred to as artificial.
-When the infection occurs in a controlled manner, such as in the case of a vaccination, the resultant acquired immunity is artificial in nature.
+- Artificial active acquired immunity: Anything that’s not naturally created, is referred to as artificial.
+When the infection occurs in a controlled manner, such as in the case of vaccination, the resultant acquired immunity is artificial in nature.
 During vaccination or immunization, an inactivated or dead germ, antigens, or toxins are injected into the body.
 While this does not trigger a severe infection or disease, it aids the body in developing the right kind of antibodies to fight the pathogen.
-In this way, too, memory cells are created to help the body fight the pathogens if there is ever a re-infection in the future.
+In this way, memory cells are also created to help the body fight the pathogens if there is ever a re-infection.
 Examples of this are vaccinations against COVID-19, tetanus, whooping cough, diphtheria, etc.

-● Passive immunity: This is another form of acquired immunity.
-Passive acquired immunity gets activated when the body is provided with readymade antibodies to fight a particular infection.
+This is another form of acquired immunity.
+Passively acquired immunity gets activated when the body is provided with readymade antibodies to fight a particular infection.
 This form of immunity is provided to high-risk patients or those with immunodeficiencies.
 Those with immunodeficiencies are not able to create antibodies on their own.
-An example of this would be when a patient is given intravenous immune proteins prepared out of sterile blood plasma, which contains antibodies for a particular disease.
+An example of this is when a patient is given intravenous immune proteins prepared out of sterile blood plasma containing antibodies for a particular disease.
 This will automatically provide quick but temporary protection against the disease.
-However, given there is no exposure to the germ, the body cannot develop immunological memory, and that’s why it won’t be able to defend the body against the occurrence of future infections.
-The protection that one receives from this is thus short-lived.
+However, given that there is no exposure to the germ, the body cannot develop immunological memory, and that’s why it won’t be able to defend the body against the occurrence of future infections.
+As a result, the protection provided by this is temporary.

 Like active immunity, even passive immunity is further categorized as natural and artificial immunity.

-1. Natural passive acquired immunity: This form of immunity can be best explained with an example of a new-born baby.
-For the initial years, a new-born baby’s immunity is dependent on the mother’s immunity.
-Before the baby is born, the foetus gets certain specific antibodies from the mother through the placenta.
-These antibodies protect the baby till the time its immune system gets fully developed.
+- Natural passive acquired immunity: This form of immunity can be best explained with an example of a newborn baby.
+A newborn baby’s immunity is dependent on the mother’s immunity for the initial years.
+Before the baby is born, the fetus gets certain specific antibodies from the mother through the placenta.
+These antibodies protect the baby until its immune system is fully developed.
 Once it is born, it receives the same immunity through the mother’s milk.
 This form of passive immunity protects the baby in the initial stages of infancy.

-2. Artificial passive acquired immunity: This form of immunity is developed in a controlled environment by introducing readymade antibodies, particular to a disease in question.
+- Artificial passive acquired immunity: This form of immunity is developed in a controlled environment by introducing ready-made antibodies, particularly to a disease in question.
 This is given to an immunologically deficient person to help him fight the infection.
 For instance, the blood plasma of a COVID survivor is intravenously given to another person with a weakened immune system to fight the disease.

-● Herd immunity This is an indirect form of developing immunity.
-For this type of immunity to get activated, many people need to develop antibodies against a particular infection, either through vaccination or prior illness.
+This is an indirect form of developing immunity.
+For this type of immunity to get activated, many people need to develop antibodies against a particular infection through vaccination or a prior illness.
 Once that happens, the remaining people automatically get protected.
-This takes a lot of time, as the infectious/contagious disease chain needs to break, thereby stopping the virus from spreading any further.
+This takes a lot of time, as the infectious/contagious disease chain needs to break, stopping the virus from spreading further.
 Having said that, it’s always best to stay protected from potent pathogens by getting vaccinated.

 - Fox JP, Elveback L, Scott W, et al. Herd immunity: basic concept and relevance to public health immunization practices.
 Am J Epidemiol 1971; 94:179–89, (https://pubmed.ncbi.nlm.nih.gov/5093648/)